How to create foil packet potatoes with sweet corn, onions and garlic. Top with vegan butter and basil pesto. Cook on a grill or roast in the oven

 I credit Jamie Oliver for simplifying the process of foil cooking and still making it look beyond delicious.

-Tips for making these foil packet potatoes
+Tips for making these recipe

 - Fire up your grill for these potatoes.
 They can be made in the oven and even a toaster oven.
 But, they are best when grilled on a grill.